RJNY/RJNY.github.io/_posts/2015-05-25-bit-manipulation-bitwise-operations-in-ruby.markdown

 As shown above, you can convert an integer to a string of binary using the [Fixnum#to_s](http://ruby-doc.org/core-2.1.0/Fixnum.html#method-i-to_s) method.

-For the sake of convenience, we're gonna make a new method for he Integer class
+For the sake of convenience, we're gonna make a new method for the Integer class

 {% highlight ruby %}
 class Integer